laboon/cs1632/course-info.md

 ## Programming Language Selection

-The instructor is open to groups using any programming language or testing framework.
-However, it is *strongly* recommended that it be done in Java.
-All of the tools discussed will be supported by the professor and TA.
-If your group decides to use another language, the instructor may not be able to help with problems specific to that language.
+For deliverables 2 through 4, the class will use Java with the appropriate frameworks (JUnit, Mockito, Selenium).
+For the final project, student groups are free to choose their own language/framework if they wish.
+However, the professor may not be able to help them if he is not familiar with the language/framework of their choice!

 If you want to use Java but aren't a fan of Eclipse, information on setting up the [Gradle build tool](https://gradle.org/) with the required packages for this course can be found [here](https://gist.github.com/alexlafroscia/c6757de349b27e34eff6).